nmmneves/OPXAQL/README.md

 Setting Interface e101-001-0 Up with IP = 10.1.1.1
 Setting Interface e101-002-0 Up with IP = 11.1.1.1
 ```
 **For the controller, it receives the public ip of each switch that wants to be connected to him.
-In the simple where there's only two switches and the controller, the start script should look like this:**
+In the simple example where there are only two switchs and the controller, the start script should look like this:**
 ```
 ./start 192.168.1.1 192.168.1.2